Long-serving political figure and academic Beyene Petros dies at 75

 He previously served as Vice Minister of Education in the transitional government of Ethiopia (1991-1993) and was Chairman of the Department of Biology at Addis Ababa University from 1986 to 1990, founding President of the Biological Society of Ethiopia, 1989-1991.

-Born in March 1950 in a village near Shone, Badawatchu, in the eastern Hadiya Zone, Beyene did his primary education in Shone and attended secondary school at Kuyera and Atse Gelawdios in Adama.
+Born in March 1950 in a village near Shone, Badawatchu, in the eastern Hadiya Zone, Beyene did his primary education in Shone and attended secondary school at Kuyera Adventist boarding school and Atse Gelawdios in Adama.
 After earning his bachelor’s degree from the former Haile Selassie I University in 1973 and his master’s degree from the University of Wisconsin, USA, in 1977, Beyene received a Ph.D. in Tropical Diseases and Public Health at Tulane University in 1986.

 Beyene joined the Addis Ababa University faculty in 1978 and taught there for the rest of his career.
 Over his long career, he made significant contributions to teaching and research in the health sector.
 In 2005, he became a professor of biology, with his research focusing on key areas such as malaria, HIV/AIDS, lung disease, and other infectious diseases.
 His expertise extended to immuno-parasitology, tropical public health, and the impact of tropical diseases in Africa, particularly malaria and neglected tropical diseases.
 Beyene also investigated the interactions between parasitic infections and HIV/AIDS, validated traditional medicines for treating tropical diseases, and was actively involved in health research ethics.